 Intel® Quartus® Prime software v18.0 has improvements made across the three key areas that designers care about the most—performance, productivity, and usability.
 Check out the following new training courses and collateral:

 Intel Stratix 10 GX devices are designed to meet the high-performance demands of high-throughput systems with up to 10 TFLOPS of floating-point performance and transceiver support up to 28.3 Gbps for chip-module, chip-to-chip, and backplane applications.

 Intel Stratix 10 SX SoCs feature a hard processor system with a 64 bit quad-core ARM* Cortex*-A53 processor available in all densities in addition to all the features of Intel Stratix 10 GX devices.
 The Stratix 10 SoC FPGA Hardware Overview training has been updated to contain information on booting and configuration.
 A section on board design guidelines has also been added to help ensure your early design planning results in a successful implementation.

-With the revolutionary Intel HyperFlex™ FPGA Architecture, Intel Stratix 10 devices deliver performance gains over previous-generation high-performance FPGAs.
-Learn more about the Intel HyperFlex FPGA Architecture and Intel Stratix 10 devices.
-Watch all the latest Intel Stratix 10 FPGA videos on the Stratix 10 Demo Videos page.
+With the revolutionary Intel Hyperflex™ FPGA Architecture, Intel Stratix 10 devices deliver performance gains over previous-generation high-performance FPGAs.
+Learn more about the Intel Hyperflex FPGA Architecture and Intel Stratix 10 devices.
+Watch all the latest Intel Stratix 10 FPGA videos on the Intel Stratix 10 Demo Videos page.
 To learn how to leverage the Intel Hyperflex FPGA Architecture features, watch the new short videos on the Intel Quartus Prime software support page.

 - Learn more about each of these features on the Partial Reconfiguration page.

 Platform Designer (formerly Qsys)